 This is a sequel to It Doesn’t Matter How You Start Your Business.
 If you haven’t read that yet, check it out.
 This article talks about the business strategy of innovation.
 We will look at the importance of innovation, development, change, and Why Your Business Must Innovate (and fail) To Survive.

-Innovation increases a company’s chances to react to changes and discover new opportunities.
-It can also aid in developing competitive advantages as it allows you to build better products and services for your customers.
-Unfortunately, it is impossible to have 100% success with innovation.
-If you’re contemplating whether or not you should innovate, the reward always outweighs the risk.
 Occasional failure is inevitable, but the lessons you learn from unsuccessful projects are usually very beneficial.
-And when innovation is successful, your business will skyrocket.
+And when an innovation is successful, your business will skyrocket.
 Let’s look at a few recent examples of innovation transforming a company for the better.

 Apple’s original earbuds shipped with the original iPod released on October 23, 2001.
-Since then, they have continued to make the similar generic white earbuds with little to no changes over the year—until Apple introduced AirPods at the end of 2016.
-AirPods are wireless Bluetooth earbuds that allow its users to enjoy music and relay phone calls.
+Since then, they have continued to make their similar generic white earbuds with little to no changes over the years… Until Apple introduced AirPods at the end of 2016.
+AirPods are wireless Bluetooth earbuds that allow their users to enjoy music and relay phone calls.
 The AirPods come with a glossy white plastic case that has a premium feel to it.
 The case, not only as a protector but also as a charging case, extends the AirPods battery life to 24-hours.
-By themselves, the AirPods have a 5-hour battery life.
-But since they can be charged with the case every time they’re not in use, typically, users will never find their AirPods depleted of battery life.

-Long story short, Apple AirPods became a craze as they were perceived to be ahead of other wired and wireless earbuds.
-AirPods sales have been beating expectations since their much-anticipated release in December of 2016.
-This innovation of earbuds yielded Apple a lot of money.
+Apple’s innovation in the earbud hardware space was a huge success for the company as they managed to create a product way ahead of any other wired or wireless earbuds.
+AirPods sales have been beating expectations since their much-anticipated release in December of 2016 and have contributed significantly to their the company’s revenue.
+This innovation yielded Apple a lot of money and renewed its customers’ respect for producing high-quality products.
 Since Apple doesn’t share sales numbers for AirPods, industry analysts have converged on estimated sales numbers for each of the last three years:

-To put it into perspective, Apple was experiencing a plateau of iPhone sales—its largest portion of its revenue.
-So they invested resources to innovate earbuds into the AirPods we know of today.
-In 2019, this side project brought in more money than Twitter, Snapchat, Spotify, and Shopify COMBINED.
+To put it into perspective, Apple was experiencing a plateau in iPhone sales—the largest portion of its revenue.
+So the innovation of AirPods was key to continuing their growth trajectory.
+In 2019, AirPods alone generated more revenue than Twitter, Snapchat, Spotify, and Shopify COMBINED.
 And if AirPods were a standalone business in 2016 ($12 billion revenue, 125% growth, 30-50% margins), it would probably be the most valuable startup in the world.
 Take a moment to process that…